 Course Types Offered

 All courses in the RN-BSN program will be offered in an online course type.
-Most courses are offered in a 7-week format.
+The courses are offered in a 7-week format.

 Learn more about course types offered at LSSC.

 The Capstone course and the Community and Public Health courses include clinical hours.
 The design of these clinical components will allow students to self-schedule their clinical hours in their local communities.

 Total tuition costs for the Nursing program are currently about $3,668.
 The cost per credit hour is $122.25 multiplied by the program credit hours, 30.
 This does not include course/lab fees and textbooks.
 For more information, visit our current Tuition & Fee information page.

 Scholarships are available to all eligible students each semester from the LSSC Foundation.
 Visit the Foundation Scholarships page to learn more.

 Students graduating from high school and enrolling at LSSC may qualify for other scholarships offered through the State of Florida.
 You will be notified of your eligibility after you apply to the College.